 Granted, you will most likely talk about the gig because it’s a party with those who you work with, but it is best to refrain from complaining or any other work drama.
 Remember that this is a time to celebrate, not b***h.

 3. Try to have a good time.

-Sure, you may want to be somewhere else, hell anywhere else for that matter, but do not simply make the best of the experience, but make a real and conscious effort to have fun with your coworkers!
+Sure, you may want to be somewhere else—hell, anywhere else for that matter—but make a conscious effort to have fun with your co-workers!
 Understand that holiday parties aren’t just something to do for employees; they are meant to be great celebrations.
 So go ahead and celebrate, and leave the BS for another time.